 Who should attend?

-JACK R. LUELLEN is a partner with Fox Rothschild LLP, where his practice is primarily dedicated to oil and gas law with a particular emphasis on litigation.
-He has represented a broad range of clients in the energy and oil and gas industries, including companies in exploration and production and midstream sectors, such...
+JACK R. LUELLEN is a senior counsel with Husch Blackwell LLP, where his practice is primarily dedicated to oil and gas law with a particular emphasis on litigation.
+He has represented a broad range of clients in the energy and oil and gas industries, including companies in exploration and production and midstream secto...
 More info